 - Identify options for how the NMHC can assist PHNs in relation to PHNs’ roles in mental health and suicide prevention.

 - Phase one – stakeholder consultation, review of experiences and preliminary analysis/recommendations, including review of developments in consumer and carer experiences and frameworks applicable to the PHN context

 - Phase two – final report including critical analysis and project evaluation.

-For more information about the project, please contact Liz Craig, Senior Project Manager at firstname.lastname@example.org or 0437 396 991
+For more information about the project, please contact Liz Craig, Manager Health Planning, Research and Evaluation at firstname.lastname@example.org or 0437 396 991